jpunivx/face-detection/README.md

 ## While Running the Program
 The following are some points to remember when running the program
+* Please be patient with the program.
+The HOG algorithm takes longer then the Viola and Jones algorithm, and the CNN algorithm takes the longest.
 * To cycle through an image, press 'Q' on the keyboard
 * To close a live feed of the camera, press 'Q' on the keyboard
 * Please have the terminal visible, even when an image or live feed is being displayed.
 The terminal may provide useful information as the program runs.